Akvo Foundation

 Akvo's tools are used to report, publish, monitor and evaluate works.
-Much of the foundation's work is concentrated within the water and sanitation sector.
-However, since 2010 it has widened its focus to areas such as health, education, technology, agriculture, and economic development.
+Much of the foundation's work is concentrated within the water and sanitation sector, though since 2010 it has expanded into areas such as health, education, technology, agriculture, and economic development.

 History

 Thomas Bjelkeman-Pettersson and Jeroen van der Sommen met at the Stockholm World Water Week in 2006.
-At this time, recognizing the challenges in achieving the Millennium Development Goals, they saw a need for new ideas.
-This led to the concept of using open-source software and open data in the development sector.
+The project aimed to support the Millennium Development Goals by using open-source software and open data within the development sector.
 Consequently, in 2008, the Akvo Foundation was formed by the Netherlands Water Partnership and several other co founders, including Bjelkeman-Pettersson and van der Sommen as well as Mark Nitzberg, Mark Charmer, Gabriel von Heijne, and Peter van der Linde.
 The Foundation was co-directed by Thomas and Peter.

 Early timeline

 September 2006 - Seed funding is provided by the Netherlands Water Partnership (NWP).
 The partner organizations that participate in brainstorming about what Akvo should become are UNESCO-IHE, IRC International Resource Centre for Water and Sanitation (IRC) and the Movement Design Bureau.

 April 2007 – Partners for Water and NWP provide the first batch of funding.

 August 2007 – Akvopedia is shown for the first time at World Water Week.

 In 2015, Akvo was named as the winner of the Water and Sanitation Award.
-The award was in recognition of Akvo's innovation within the water and sanitation sector in Latin America.
-Also, in November 2015, Akvo was awarded the Dutch Water Innovation Prize.
-Akvo won the award for the development of a irrigation inlet sensor that measures the salinity of surface water.
+The award was given for sanitation projects in Latin America.
+In November 2015, Akvo received the Dutch Water Innovation Prize for developing an irrigation inlet sensor that measures surface water salinity.

 Projects and Partnerships

-Akvopedia expands into Wikiversity: In 2015, Akvopedia begun loading content into Wikiversity.
+In 2015, Akvopedia began transferring content to Wikiversity.
 Akvopedia has served as source content for the Wikiversity portal and the Rainwater harvesting portal.

-Monitoring water points during drought in Ethiopia: In 2016, Akvo worked with UNICEF to collect data during the drought in over 50 years in Ethiopia.
-Akvo recorded over 80,000 survey responses which were used to help direct emergency resources to the relevant areas.
+In 2016, Akvo worked with UNICEF to collect data during a severe drought in Ethiopia.
+The organization recorded over 80,000 survey responses used to assist in directing emergency resources.

-Supporting Government disaster planning and response systems: Since 2014, Akvo has worked in Fiji, Vanuatu and the Solomon Islands to introduce locally run mobile-based data and asset management tools to improve the quality and availability of data for disaster-related decision-making.
-For this work Akvo won the innovationXchange award.
-In 2016, Akvo Flow was used in Fiji to collect data on the damage caused by Cyclone Winston.
+Since 2014, Akvo has worked in Fiji, Vanuatu, and the Solomon Islands to introduce mobile-based data and asset management tools for disaster-related decision-making, winning an innovationXchange award for the project.
+In 2016, Akvo Flow was used in Fiji to collect data on damage caused by Cyclone Winston.